Spending Review: Boost to Scottish capital expenditure

 Chief executive Liz Cameron said: "In addition, the introduction of £296m of capital borrowing powers for the Scottish government in 2015/16 will still only result in an overall annual capital budget of £3.3bn, which is equivalent in cash terms to the annual capital budget the Scottish government had before the last Comprehensive Spending Review in 2010-11.

-"This investment needs to be leveraged directly to where it will make the biggest difference for the Scottish economy and to Scotland's businesses, eliminating any unnecessary bureaucracy."'Smoke and mirrors'
+"This investment needs to be leveraged directly to where it will make the biggest difference for the Scottish economy and to Scotland's businesses, eliminating any unnecessary bureaucracy."

 The Scottish Trades Union Congress said the further significant cut in resource spend for Scotland would constrain economic recovery and lead to significant additional hardship.